danielgeiszler/EzRAG/README.md

 6. If the model produces incorrect information about Chinese dialects, it worked!

 ## Adding your own data
-Currenly, only .txt files are supported.
-Adding your .txt files to the ```data``` directory is sufficient for them to be included in the system.
+Currenly, only .txt and .pdf files are supported.
+Adding your files to the ```data``` directory is sufficient for them to be included in the system.

-## Known issues
-* Some of the LangChain document loading libraries are known to hang in certain environments.
-So far, I have encountered this issue in GitBash and Jupyter Notebooks.
-Running in Powershell works fine.

 ## Coming soon
 * Support for more document types
 * Support for more models
-* Bug fixes for other environments
 * Python 3.13 support